ViniciusPiresB/music-esof/README.md

 $ npm install
 ```

-Make a clone from ".env.example" file and put into this file all values from keys of your database and secret key to generate JWT secret token, after that, you can go to run your app.
+Make a clone from ".env.example" file with name ".env" on the root of project and put into this file all values from keys of your database and secret key to generate JWT secret token, after that, you can go to run your app.

 ## Running the app